Prostate cancer screening: Magnetic Resonance Imaging

 MRI is used when screening suggests a malignancy.
 This model potentially minimizes unnecessary prostate biopsies while maximizing biopsy yield.
 Despite concerns about the cost of MRI scans, compared to the long-term cost burden of the PSA/TRUS biopsy-based standard of care, the imaging model has been found to be cost-effective.
-MRI imaging can be used for patients who have had a previous negative biopsy but their PSA continues to increase.
+MRI imaging can be used for patients who have had a previous negative biopsy but whose PSA continues to increase.
 Consensus has not been determined as to which of the MRI-targeted biopsy techniques is more useful.
+In a study involving 400 men aged 50 – 69, MRI screening identified more men with prostate cancer than PSA tests or ultrasound and did not increase the number of men who needed a biopsy.
+A large-scale trial of MRI screening, TRANSFORM, began in the UK in spring 2024.

+Multiparametric MRI

+Multiparametric magnetic resonance imaging (mpMRI) has emerged as a transformative tool in prostate cancer screening, helping to reduce unnecessary biopsies while improving detection of clinically significant cancers.
+Current American guidelines recommend mpMRI before initial biopsy in biopsy-naïve patients, as studies demonstrate mpMRI can identify 28% more clinically significant cancers while reducing unnecessary biopsies by up to 30%.
+The PI-RADS (Prostate Imaging Reporting and Data System) scoring system standardizes mpMRI interpretation, with PI-RADS 3–5 lesions warranting targeted biopsy.
+Studies in 2024 showed that 96% of patients with normal MRI results do not develop aggressive prostate cancer within three years, supporting an "MRI-first" screening approach.

 Other imaging

 68Ga-PSMA PET/CT imaging has become, in a relatively short period of time, the gold standard for restaging recurrent prostate cancer in clinical centers in which this imaging modality is available.
 It is likely to become the standard imaging modality in the staging of intermediate-to-high risk primary prostate cancer.
 The potential to guide therapy, and to facilitate more accurate prostatic biopsy is being explored.
-In the theranostic paradigm, 68Ga-PSMA PET/CT imaging is critical for detecting prostate specific membrane antigen-avid disease which may then respond to targeted 177Lu-PSMA or 225Ac-PSMA therapies.
+In the theranostic paradigm, 68Ga-PSMA PET/CT imaging is critical for detecting prostate-specific membrane antigen-avid disease which may then respond to targeted 177Lu-PSMA or 225Ac-PSMA therapies.
 For local recurrence, 68Ga-PSMA PET/MR or PET/CT in combination with mpMR is most appropriate.
 PSMA PET/CT may be potentially helpful for locating the cancer when combined with multiparametric MRI (mpMRI) for primary prostate care.
 Prostate multiparametric MR imaging (mpMRI) is helpful in evaluating recurrence of primary prostate cancer following treatment.

 Other

-A number of biomarkers for prostate cancer exist.
-These include:
+Several biomarkers (blood, urine, and tissue-based tests) for screening, diagnosing, and determining the prognosis of prostate cancer are supported by evidence and used widely.